-Lawsuits involving serious or catastrophic injuries can require large expenses to keep them afloat.
+Personal injury lawsuits involving catastrophic or serious injuries can require large expenses to keep them afloat.
 In these types of cases, which can involve three or more medical specialties, expert witnesses may need to be hired to handle the issues within each specialty.

 It would be unfortunate for a client to feel pressured to compromise their standards or take an early settlement because their attorney could not meet the reasonable needs for them and/or their case.